glg-public/glg-assignment/README.md

 ## Overview

 This project is a rudimentary order processing system that accepts orders via a REST API (with Express, documented using Swagger) and processes them through a series of queues (using ElasticMQ behind an SQS Client).
+Data in this project is stored in DynamoDB.
+All components of this project are containerized using Docker and orchestrated using Docker Compose and run entirely on your local machine.

 The system generates an order, processes it to create a PDF receipt, and sends the receipt via email to the customer.
 The system is designed with message queues to handle jobs asynchronously and decouple different parts of the processing flow.

 ### Features